 There are 4 players on a team with each player assigned a distinctly different role according to their position.
 The Number 1 player is essentially a goal striker whose primary role is to score goals.
 The Number 2 player is also a forward, but plays harder, especially on defence.
 Number 3 is the pivotal player between offence and defence who tries to turn all plays to offence.
 He is usually the highest rated player on the team.
 The Number 4 player (or back), is essentially the most defensive player whose primary responsibility is to protect the goal area.

 All players are rated on a scale of -2 to 10 (the higher the better).
-Although the word ‘goal’ is often used after the rating, it bears no relation to the number of goals a player scores in a match, but to his overall playing ability.
-A player’s horsemanship, range of strokes, speed of play, team and game sense are the factors considered in determining his handicap.
+Although the word ‘goal’ is often used after the rating, it bears no relation to the number of goals a player scores in a match, but to their overall playing ability.
+A player’s horsemanship, range of strokes, speed of play, team and game sense are the factors considered in determining their handicap.
 The team handicap is the sum of its players’ handicaps. the team with the lower handicap is awarded the difference in goals at the start of the game.
 For example, a 26-goal team would give two goals start to a 24-goal team.

 Any time the ball crosses, at any height, the line between the goal posts, it is considered a goal regardless of who knocks it through, including the pony.
 After each goal, the teams change ends (i.e. switch the halves they defend).
 This allows both teams equal opportunities to score in case the field or weather is working to one direction’s advantage (equalise wind and turf conditions).
 The game is continuous and can only be stopped if a foul is called, an injury occurs to either a polo pony or rider, or if a player’s tack is broken.